vinayharyan28/design-patterns/README.md

 # **Structural design pattern**
 * **Adapter**:
 _The Adapter design pattern is a structural pattern that allows objects with incompatible interfaces to work together.
-It acts as a bridge between two incompatible interface, making them work together without modifying their source code.
+It acts as a bridge between two incompatible interfaces, making them work together without modifying their source code.
 In java, adapters are commonly used to make existing classes work with others without modifying their source code._

+* **Bridge**:
+_The Bridge design pattern is a structural design pattern that is used to separate an object's abstraction from its implementation so that both can be modified independently without affecting each other. it is a way to decouple an abstraction from its concrete classes, making it easier to add new functionality or variations without changing the exiting code.
+The Bridge pattern promotes flexibility and extensibility in your software design._
+  1. _Abstraction: this is the interface or abstract class that defines the high-level logic or behavior. it contains a reference to the implementor and defines methods that delegate the implementation to the implementor._
+  2. _Refined Abstraction: this i a subclass of the Abstraction. it can provide additional method or customization on top of the basic Abstraction._
+  3. _Implementor: This is the interface or abstract class that defines the methods that the concrete implementors must implement. it represents the low-level, platform-specific code._
+  4. _Concrete implementor: these are the classes that implement the implementor interface. they contain the platform-specific code that is invoked by the abstraction and refined abstraction._

 # **Behavioral design pattern**